vineelko/patina/docs/src/dxe_core/memory_management.md

 occur in the course of servicing an allocation.

-In general, the entire memory management subsystem is designed to avoid implicit allocations while servicing allocation calls to avoid re-entrancy.
-If an attempt is made to re-acquire the lock (indicating an unexpected re-entrancy bug has occurred) then a panic will be generated.
+In general, the entire memory management subsystem is designed to avoid implicit allocations while servicing allocation calls to avoid reentrancy.
+If an attempt is made to re-acquire the lock (indicating an unexpected reentrancy bug has occurred) then a panic will be generated.

 ## Rust `Allocator` and `GlobalAlloc` Implementations